5 things to know before the stock market opens

 Money Report

-Eli Lilly's Alzheimer's drug has officially been greenlit.
-On Tuesday, the Food and Drug Administration approved donanema, which will be sold under the brand name Kisunla for adults with early symptomatic Alzheimer's disease, the company said.
-This comes as the number of Americans with the condition is anticipated to rise from nearly 7 million to about 13 million by 2050.
-Last month, an advisory panel to the FDA recommended full approval of the treatment on the claim that its benefits outweigh the risks.
-The agency previously rejected the approval last year over insufficient data.

-— CNBC's Pia Singh, Sarah Min, Lora Kolodny, Hugh Son, Lillian Rizzo, Alex Sherman, Rohan Goswami, Jeff Cox and Annika Kim Constantino contributed to this report.
+— CNBC's Brian Evans, Pia Singh, Melissa Repko, Amelia Lucas, Sarah Whitten, Ari Levy, Jordan Novet and Lillian Rizzo contributed to this report.

 — Follow broader market action like a pro on CNBC Pro.